earthai-tech/watex/README.md

 ## Data analysis and quick plot hints

  To solve the classification problem in `supervised learning`, we need to categorize  the `targetted` numerical values into categorized values using the module `watex.analysis` .
-It's possible to export data using `~writedf` function:
+It's possible to export data using the decorated `~writedf` function:
 ```
 >>> from watex.analysis.features import sl_analysis
 >>> slObj =sl_analysis(